Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Related Work

-The term $\nabla_{x_t} \log p_t(x_t)$ is the unconditional score and can be computed using a pretrained diffusion/flow model.
-Intuitively, this term guides $x_t$ toward the learned data distribution.
-The term $\nabla_{x_t} \log p(y \mid x_t)$ enforces consistency with the measurements.
-However, computing $p(y \mid x_t)$ is generally intractable, as it requires marginalizing over all possible clean signals $x_0$.
+The unconditional score $\nabla_{x_t} \log p_t(x_t)$ is provided by a pretrained diffusion or flow-based model, while the likelihood term $\nabla_{x_t} \log p(y \mid x_t)$ enforces measurement consistency but is generally intractable, as it requires marginalizing over all possible clean signals $x_0$.

-As a result, practical algorithms rely on approximations of $\nabla_{x_t} \log p(y \mid x_t)$.
-A recent survey by \citet{daras2024survey} provides a comprehensive taxonomy of these methods.
 One of the most prominent approaches is {\it Diffusion Posterior Sampling (DPS)}, \citep{chung2023diffusion}, which uses the following approximation:

 where $\mathbb{E}[x_0 \mid x_t]$ denotes the conditional expectation of $x_0$ given $x_t$.
 In many practical scenarios, performing the diffusion process directly in pixel space is computationally prohibitive.
 Latent diffusion models (LDMs) address this limitation by operating in a compressed latent space.
-Let $\mathcal{E}: \mathbb{R}^{n} \rightarrow \mathbb{R}^{d}$ be an encoder mapping an image $x_0$ to its latent representation $z_0 = \mathcal{E}(x_0)$, and let $\mathcal{D}$ denote the corresponding decoder such that $\hat{x}_0 = \mathcal{D}(z_0) \approx x_0$.
+Let $\mathcal{E}: \mathbb{R}^{k} \rightarrow \mathbb{R}^{d}$ be an encoder mapping an image $x_0$ to its latent representation $z_0 = \mathcal{E}(x_0)$, and let $\mathcal{D}$ denote the corresponding decoder such that $\hat{x}_0 = \mathcal{D}(z_0) \approx x_0$.
 Building on this formulation, recent work has proposed latent-space counterparts of pixel-based inverse problem solvers.
-For example, Diffusion Posterior Sampling (DPS) has been formulated in latent space by redefining the measurement likelihood as
+For example, DPS has been formulated in latent space by redefining the measurement likelihood as

-This straightforward formulation commonly referred to as Latent DPS has been observed to introduce artifacts, largely due to the nonlinearity of the decoder.
-To mitigate this effect, \citet{rout2023solving} proposed a regularization term encouraging the latent variables to remain close to a fixed point of the encoder–decoder mapping, while \citet{song2024solving} enforced data consistency during optimization followed by a projection of the latent variables back onto the noisy manifold.
+This straightforward formulation, commonly referred to as Latent DPS, has been observed to introduce artifacts, largely due to the nonlinearity of the decoder.
+To mitigate this effect, \cite{rout2023solving} proposed a regularization term encouraging the latent variables to remain close to a fixed point of the encoder–decoder mapping, while \cite{song2024solving} enforced data consistency during optimization followed by a projection of the latent variables back onto the noisy manifold.